mikanfactory/memolist.el/README.markdown

 + M-x memo-show-list: Show markdown which placed in `memolist-memo-directory`'.
 + M-x memo-grep: Search contents of markdown file by arg.
 + M-x memo-grep-tag: Search tags in markdown file by arg.

+##Option
+This program make markdown file in your `memolist-memo-directory` or search markdown file there.
+By default, `memolist-memo-directory` is set to "~/Memo" directory.
+If you would like to change it, use custom-set-valiables function like this.

+`(custom-set-variables '(memolist-memo-directory "/path/to/your/memo/directory"))`